haneefputtur/HaneefSBAdmin2/README.md

-SB ADmin 2 Templates - Visual Stuio 2017
-Most up to date
+SB ADmin 2 Templates - Visual Studio 2017 by Haneef Puttur Most up to date
 Download Solution and Use